Table of Contents

 There are two major types of corporate videos: internal and external.

 Internal corporate videos are for people who work for your company.
-Any message that needs to be repeated can be turned into a video as a valuable time-saver: employee onboarding videos, workplace safety videos, and company culture explainer videos are common types.
+Any message that needs to be amplified can be turned into an engaging video: employee onboarding videos, workplace safety videos, and company culture explainer videos are common types.

-A corporate video maker like Biteable makes it fast and easy to create a corporate video that will match the quality of your marketing videos, for far less money than you’d ordinarily spend.
-Here are a couple of templates you can customize any way you like:
+A corporate video maker like Biteable makes it fast and easy to create a business video that matches the quality of your marketing videos for far less money than you’d ordinarily spend.

 If you’re unsure of what to use corporate videos for, here are a few corporate video ideas to start you thinking: